 “The fact that learning is changing has important implications for organizations,” says Wendy Brooks, former Director of Global Solutions at Hemsley Fraser.
 “Learning has become a key catalyst for, and an enabler of, change.
 It should be seen as a Board-driven priority, as it is a major factor that can contribute to an organization’s success.”

 So ask yourself: How are you engaging with your L&D team to drive success in your organization?
 Do you treat your learning team as a partner or as a cost center?

 Intentional Change = Less Waste

-Projects like these waste time and resources and, while it may be easy to blame the project manager, it is often the result of too little preparation and a mindset focused on knee-jerk reaction instead of thoughtful response.
+Projects like these waste time and resources, and while it may be easy to blame the project manager, it is often the result of too little preparation and a mindset focused on a knee-jerk reaction instead of a thoughtful response.
 How can L&D help?